karl-zylinski/karl-zylinski.github.io/new/content/posts/hot-reload-gameplay-code.md

     return {}, false
   }

   /* Can't load the game DLL directly.
-  This would lock it and prevent hot reload since the Odin compiler can no longer write to it.
+This would lock it and prevent hot reload since the compiler can no longer write to it.
 Instead, make a unique name based on api_version and copy the DLL to that location. */ dll_name := fmt.tprintf("game_{0}.dll", api_version)

   /* Copy the DLL.
 Sometimes fails since our program tries to copy it before the compiler has finished writing it.
 In that case, try again next frame!

   Note: Here I use Windows copy command, there are better ways to copy a file. */ copy_cmd := fmt.ctprintf("copy game.dll {0}", dll_name)
   if libc.system(copy_cmd) != 0 {
     fmt.println("Failed to copy game.dll to {0}", dll_name)